 Some shipping contracts are COA-oriented (Contract Of Affreightment), and are based on the number of voyages performed.
 Under this type of contract, the company and the ship owner agree on a fixed number of voyages to be performed by the ship, originating in various international ports, for the duration of the contract.
 Other leasing contracts provide the company with control of the ship's voyage schedule for the duration of the contract, and the company can sub-lease it to other entities.

 The cost of ship time chartering comprises expenses related to fuel, port disbursement , operation, and daily ship time chartering costs.

 Large Bulk Carriers are high-risers reaching up to 10 stories, sometimes even containing an elevator..

 The NCSC manages the shipping schedule while ensuring a punctual yet flexible timetable.
 This flexibility enables the company to optimize the discharge sequence in terms of savings, quality and operational needs.
 Generally, there are 3-4 ships on route to Israel, out of 25 ships actively sailing at any given time.
-Annually, there are around 80 coal ships arrivals at Israeli ports.
-35% of these are Panamax Bulk Carriers carrying around 70,000 tons of coal on average, the unloading of which takes approximately two days.
-65% of the shipping is handled by Capesize ships, carrying approximately 170 tons of coal, the unloading of which takes four-five days.
+Annually, there are around 70 coal ships arrivals at Israeli ports.
+50% of these are Panamax Bulk Carriers carrying around 70,000 tons of coal on average, the unloading of which takes approximately two-three days.
+50% of the shipping is handled by Capesize ships, carrying approximately 170 tons of coal, the unloading of which takes six-seven days.

 Ships Under Israeli Ownership

-In accordance with the Israeli government’s decision to aid the Israeli fleet, the company operates two Israeli Capesize ships.
+In accordance with the Israeli government's decision to aid the Israeli fleet, the company operates one Israeli Capesize ship.

 In order to avoid technical and operational issues, the company endeavors to use younger ships, up to 15 years of age.